gottadiveintopython/flexible-label/README.md

 ## How to test

-**WARNING: Test is extreamly heavy**
+**WARNING: The tests is extreamly heavy**

 ```
 $ make test
 ```

-Some test take a screenshot when a test case fails, so that You can see what happened.
+Some tests take a screenshot when a test case fails, so that You can visually see what happened.

 ## Environment